Sherewood/4501Project-/README.md

 Test by going into FlockingDemoScene, and clicking and dragging to select all of the units, then right click to move to a destination.

+Code is in Unit Controller, and in Movement component (physicsBasedMovementUpdate)

 # Misc features added in advanced prototype
 --------------------------------------------
 Area selection - Click and drag from one point to another to select all of the units in the region.